libccrisostomo/where-to-go-next-as-a-data-scientist/README.md

 ### Tab 3: Countries
 Finally, after the user has elected the countries which seem most appealing for his or her purpose, the final and most information-revealing tab serves to visualize all the features for the respective countries.
-Thus, several visualizations facilitate the comparison beween the values of a certain county with the World average.
+Thus, several visualizations facilitate the comparison between the values of a certain county with the World average.

 <hr>
-This Dashboard was created in the scope of the 'Data Visualization' Couse of the Masters of Data Science and Advanced Analytics at NOVA IMS - Information Management School
+This Dashboard was created in the scope of the 'Data Visualization' course of the Masters of Data Science and Advanced Analytics at NOVA IMS - Information Management School